deco3500-2017/TeamBeyondBeingThere/README.md

  1. Even though Tony joined the club and attended regular boxing classes, he felt lacking communication with other participants, most of whom were UQ students.
  2. Tony knew the Boxing club regularly held other events, such as welcome BBQ, but he did not attend it.
 Because he had no idea about where and when it would be held.
  3. The main approaches that Tony got news from the club were Facebook and regular classes.
- 4. Tony would continue to be a member of Boxing Club, because he thought he could build his body and learn boxing skills.
+ 4. Tony would continue to be a member of Boxing Club because he thought he could build his body and learn boxing skills.
  5. In a boxing class, members were paired.
 But Tony did not make friends with his partners, potentially because he could not exchange contact details in the class.
  6. He made friends with other members (not his partners) and maintained relationships in WeChat (a popular instant messaging app in China).

 >Danson has two roles.
-First we interviewed Danson as a potential member of UQ Beer Club.
+First， we interviewed Danson as a potential member of UQ Beer Club.
 He was interested in the activities (we call them events in the rest of the proposal) that the club held, but he did not join it.
 We found:
 >
  1. He was interested in the events because he loved beer.
 He knew there was a Beer Club at UQ, but did not participate in any of the events it held.
  2. He had no friends to go together with him.